 Category Description

-,

-Variable label outflows estab. change, female
+Variable label Outflows estab. change, female

 Variable name aus_bw_f

 Data type Numerical

 Origin ВеН

 Detailed description This variable contains the number of outflows of female workers in the respective year that move to a different establishment.
 This means that the person was employed in the establishment on 30.06 of the previous year but is currently employed in a different establishment.
-Detailed information on the definition of outflows can be found in Section 5.2.5.1.
+Detailed information on the definition of outflows can be found in Outflows (aus_ges).

 Sensitive variable No

-Notes This variable is a component of the BHP extension file "worker flows",

-which is only made available to users on application.
+Category Description Notes This variable is a component of the BHP extension file "worker flows", which is only made available to users on application.